Jesus-Gonzalez/ReactTodoApp/README.md

 * Babel
 * Bootstrap without jQuery

-# Testing

-Yes, some testing will be set-up as well, but I haven't planned it yet.

 # "That's all Folks!"

-Have a good, non bugged, day,
+Have a good, non-bugged, day,

 Jesús